snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Resolve the webservice issue by passing protocols in the webconfig.
 Now able to see the Schedules ride entries in a grid format on separate screen

+Successfully solved the grid issue, we are able to accept the incoming webservice method requests based on GET and POST protocols after being added to the we.config file